openhab/openhabian/docs/openhabian-amanda.md

 and your SD card to contain the Amanda database is broken: you don't have to give up.
 Whenever you use a directory as the storage area, openHABian Amanda by default creates a copy of its config and index files (to know what's stored where) in your storage directory once a day (see `/etc/cron.d/amanda`).
 So you can reinstall openHABian including Amanda from scratch and copy back those files.
+Eventually see `amadmin import` option.
 Even if you fail to recover your index files, you can still access the files in your storage area.
+The `amindex` command can be used to regenerate the database.
+How to apply unfortunately is  out of scope for this document so please g**gle if needed.
-Amanda storage files are tar files of the destination directory or compressed raw copies of partitions, both have an additional 32KB header.
+There's also a manual way: Amanda storage files are tar files of the destination directory or compressed raw copies of partitions, both have an additional 32KB header.
 If you just want to retrieve some files from a partition backup file, you can mount that file.
 See https://major.io/2010/12/14/mounting-a-raw-partition-file-made-with-dd-or-dd_rescue-in-linux/.
 Here's examples how to decode them: